What Can You Do With a Business Degree?

 Some business degrees also offer a variety of concentrations.
 For example, it’s possible to earn a bachelor’s of business administration degree in accounting, international business or sport management, to name just a few.
 You can choose from similar types of MBA concentrations.

-What Occupations Can You Get with a Business Degree?
+What Jobs Can You Do With a Business Degree?

-Business programs are built to align with skills that employers want.
-Traditionally, Dr. Jessica Rogers, a senior associate dean of business programs at Southern New Hampshire University (SNHU), said most business degrees have six broad content areas:
+Good business programs are built to align with skills that employers want.
+Dr. Jessica Rogers, senior associate dean of business programs at Southern New Hampshire University (SNHU), said most business degrees have six broad content areas:

 - Accounting: principles include finance, cash flow, auditing, taxation and more